FarronF/limerick-council-meetings/meetings/2017/01/16-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 19th December 2016.md

 that he had looked for nominees previously from the various political groupings to discuss this

-issue and repeated that request.---
+issue and repeated that request.
+---
 8

 **18.**